just-another-downer/landgrid-support/_articles/introduction.md

 **Note: Pro accounts are designed to be single-user.
 To this end, you'll find that you can only log in to your Pro account on two devices at a time.
 If you'd like to work with friends or colleagues on a project, please consider one of our multi-user account types.
 For more information, email us at enterprise@landgrid.com!**

 Our maps are easy to style, share, and embed, so you can create beautiful interactive web maps without writing a single line of code.
 User-friendly tools like our data list view and our query builder help make complicated information digestible, so you can make well-informed planning and land use decisions while spending less time wrestling with parcel data.
+You may be interested in viewing our [tutorial videos](https://landgrid.com/pages/tutorial-videos) as you get started, which provide more detail in a visual format.

 **Feature Caps**
 There are caps on some of our features in Pro - if you find yourself running into these regularly, please consider contacting team@landgrid.com and upgrading to a $250/mo.
 Team account, where you can have 10 users, expanded download permissions, and unlimited bookmarks, focus areas, datasets, and projects.